 While it can be used for nearly any blog, it’s designed for bloggers who are a bit more tech-savvy, as opposed to the average WordPress user.

-This theme is made to work in unison with the custom sets of tools, widgets, and plugins that webmasters use to enhance their WordPress site.
+This theme is made to work well with the custom sets of tools, widgets, and plugins that webmasters use to enhance their WordPress site.
 So if your blog is using lots of add-ons, this is definitely a top option for you.

 CheerUp comes with 12 different designs.
 While that may not seem like much at first glance, these 12 designs come with more than 1,000 layout variations.
 This helps ensure that your blog is unique among the other websites using the same theme.

 The pre-built designs are made to appeal to specific audiences.
 Some popular categories include:

 Once you select and customize a design, you’ll also be able to choose unique styles for your posts.
 For example, you could have a full-width text or magazine-style text.
 Add a cover image to the top of your blog, or omit that option.
 The choice is completely up to you.

 CheerUp can be integrated with social media networks.
 This will encourage social sharing for your blog posts.